aangelopoulos/rcps/README.md

 ## Basic Overview
 <p>
+  For general information about RCPS, you can check <a href="https://people.eecs.berkeley.edu/%7Eangelopoulos/blog/posts/rcps/">our blog post</a>.
   This GitHub contains the code we used for the experiments in the RCPS paper.
   Each experiment lives in a different, appropriately named folder.
   The directory <code>core</code> contains code common to all of our experiments, including the implementations of concentration bounds and choice of lambda hat.